szilard/ml-x1/README.md

 <img src="figs/x1-1.png" width="700">

-h2o speeds-up at diminishing rates of return over 16 cores.
+h2o speeds-up at diminishing rates of return over 16 cores (and best if all cores on same CPU and not hyperthreaded).

 xgboost speeds-up up to 16 cores (if on same CPU and not hyprethreaded).